 An exploration of Florence’s history will lead you to the Medici Family.
 The family gained power through banking and politics in the 15th century and was among the wealthiest in Europe at the time.
 In 1531, the family became hereditary dukes of Florence and, a few decades later, grand dukes of Tuscany.
 Follow in the footsteps of the influential family and visit Palazzo Pitti and the adjacent Boboli Gardens, Palazzo Medici-Riccardi, the Medici Chapels, and the Basilica of San Lorenzo.

 5. Sample fine Italian wines

-Italy is one of the world’s best travel destinations for wine lovers, and a country-intensive voyage is the perfect opportunity to indulge in some sensational sampling.
-When you join an Azamara shore excursion, all the plans are handled for you.
+Italy is one of the world’s best travel destinations for wine lovers.
+A voyage here is a perfect opportunity to indulge in some sensational sampling.
+When you join an Azamara Food and Wine shore excursion, all the plans are handled for you.
 There’s no need to worry about directions, driving, or details.
-You just sip and unwind with your wine!
+Instead, you just sip and unwind with your wine!

-In ports all across Italy, you can visit local wineries and vineyards to learn about what makes that region’s wines special.
-Often, you can even opt to join our ship’s sommelier for a guided walk or winery visit, before enjoying dinner back onboard the ship with wine pairings.
+In ports all across Italy, you can visit local wineries and vineyards to learn about what makes that region’s wines unique.
+In addition, you can often opt to join our sommelier for a guided walk or winery visit before enjoying dinner back on board the ship with wine pairings.

 Italian reds are most popular, although sparkling whites like prosecco and moscato are growing in popularity.
 Here’s a quick guide to five famous Italian red wines: